You may or may not love structure. But I can assure you that you NEED a daily routine to make your life and homemaking much easier.

 Without any consistent structure or direction, I never felt like I was accomplishing anything.
 While I thought the loosey goosey approach would be freeing, it felt more like a train wreck.

-As the wife and mom, someone needed to give my family stability and direction – that someone is me.
+As the wife and mom, someone needed to give my family stability and direction – and that someone is me.

 Finding a live-able routine